 When you first learn about winter sowing it seems a bit mysterious.
 How can seeds germinate out in the cold—don’t they need warmth and moisture to sprout?

-I’ll walk you through the basic steps and supplies needed.
+I’ll walk you through all the basic steps including recommended supplies and seed choices.

 Getting Started With Winter Sowing

 Winter sowing is intended for cold climate gardeners who get freezing or near-freezing temperatures for several months of the year.